Published on March 30th, 2018 | by Ruben0

 The last few years there’s a tendency to explore the boundaries of sherry.
 Think unfortified sherry, very young Palo Cortados, vintage Fino and Manzanilla, working with forgotten grape varieties etc. There’s also a tendency for bodegas to come up with sherry-influenced table wines, a category pioneered by Navazos Niepoort if I’m not mistaken.

 Mirabrás is one of these modern table wines (Vino de la Tierra de Cádiz) that flirt with sherry.
-This white wine is produced by Monserrat Molina at Barbadillo from Palomino grapes in the El Cerro de las Leyes vineyard (pago Santa Lucía).
-The grapes were briefly dried in the sun and the mosto was fermented in old Manzanilla casks.
+This white wine is produced by Montserrat Molina at Barbadillo from Palomino grapes in the El Cerro de las Leyes vineyard (pago Santa Lucía).
+The grapes were briefly sunned and the mosto was fermented in old Manzanilla casks.
 It was aged a few months on thin lees, then a few months in bota and then 18 months in stainless steel (including some biological ageing under a light layer of flor).
 Asoleo, fermentation in wood… the old-fashioned way of sherry production now applied to a white wine.
+In a way Mirabrás is an old-style sobretabla, albeit unfortified.

 Mirabrás 2014 (14,5%, Barbadillo, 2000 btl.)